Demographic Economic Data Extraction (DEDE) API Tools

 Use the Demographic Economic Data Extraction (DEDE) software to extract demographic-economic data from various statistical programs and datasets.
-This section is focused on using the DEDE software to extract block group level data from Census 2000, Census 2010, ACS 2010, ACS 2011, ACS 2012 & ACS 2013.
-The Windows-based DEDE Level 1 software is available at no fee to ProximityOne User Group members.
+Use DEDE to extract data from statistical programs including:

 DEDE makes use of Application Programming Interface (API) operations that enable downloading data directly from servers.
 As a result, the data extraction application makes little use of locally stored data.
 An Internet connection is required for most applications.